Skip to content

 Glazed Lemon Cookies

-These glazed lemon cookies are buttery, soft cookies topped with a fresh lemon glaze!
-Made with simple ingredients they are a light and sweet dessert with fresh, citrusy taste.
+These glazed lemon cookies are soft, chewy cookies made with both fresh lemon juice and zest in the dough and lemon glaze!
+They are light and sweet with fresh citrus taste.

 A stack of lemon cookies with lemon glaze.